 Dr. Khan received both her Honours Bachelor of Science and Doctor of Optometry degrees from the University of Waterloo in 2007, graduating on the Dean's List.
 Upon graduation, she was awarded the CooperVision Contact Lens Award for excellence in contact lens care, and the J.C.Thompson Memorial Prize for Optometry.

 A graduate of the University of Waterloo, Dr. Labreche has earned a Bachelor of Science degree (1999), a Doctor of Optometry degree (1999) and a residency diploma in Low vision and Geriatrics (2000).
-She is the Head of External Clinics and the Associate Director of the CSE.
-She is also an admissions officer for the Doctor of Optometry program.
+She is the Head of Habilitation Services and the Director of the CSE.

 Ann Plotkin graduated from Adelphi University, NY and completed her Doctor of Optometry degree from the Pennsylvania College of Optometry in 1983.
 Following this she completed a residency in Low Vision Rehabilitative Optometry at the William Feinbloom Vision Rehabilitation Center, Pennsylvania College of Optometry.